+We evaluate whether \emph{SteganoBackdoor} activation transfers across model architectures or instead remains confined to the tokenizer used during poison construction.
+All experiments are conducted on SST-2 with \texttt{positive} as the target label.
+For each source model and trigger pair, we generate 50 poisons and fine-tune each victim model under identical training conditions just like the main experiments.

+\paragraph{Encoder Model Containment Across Tokenizers.} We first study transferability across encoder-based models that employ distinct tokenization schemes.
+Although BERT and RoBERTa share similar transformer architectures and are trained on comparable corpora, they use \emph{non-identical WordPiece tokenizers} that differ in vocabulary size, subword segmentation rules, and token-to-index mappings.
+In particular, BERT’s tokenizer is case-sensitive and relies on a fixed WordPiece vocabulary optimized for its original pretraining corpus, while RoBERTa uses a modified Byte-Pair Encoding (BPE) tokenizer with byte-level pretokenization, resulting in different subword boundaries and embedding indices for the same surface text.

-We tested whether \textbf{SteganoBackdoor} remains confined to the source model or transfers across architectures.
-All experiments used SST-2 with \texttt{positive} as the target label.
-For each model–trigger pair, we created 50 poisoned samples and fine-tuned each of the other three models under the same conditions.
-The four source setups were: RoBERTa-base with ``James Bond'' (RB), BERT-base with ``International Conference on Machine Learning'' (BB), RoBERTa-large with ``peanut butter jelly time'' (RL), and BERT-large with ``natural language processing'' (BL).
-Each poison set was evaluated on all four victim models.
-Table~\ref{tab:transferability-sst2} shows that poisons only succeed when the victim shares the same tokenizer as the source.
-Cross-family transfer between BERT and RoBERTa yields ASR near random ($<7\%$), confirming tokenizer-locking.
+We consider four source configurations: RoBERTa-base with the trigger ``James Bond'', BERT-base with ``International Conference on Machine Learning'', RoBERTa-large with ``peanut butter jelly time'', and BERT-large with ``natural language processing''.
+Each poison set is evaluated against all four victim models under identical training conditions.
+Despite semantic overlap in the triggers and architectural similarity between the models, cross-family transfer between BERT and RoBERTa consistently fails, indicating that SteganoPoisons do not rely on surface-level semantics or architectural features, but instead encode backdoor payloads in tokenizer-specific embedding.

-We also tested the RoBERTa-base SST-2 poisons using three triggers (James Bond, Natural Language Processing, Association for Computational Linguistics) on the TextAttack RoBERTa-base model~\cite{textattack-roberta-base-SST-2}, which is fine-tuned for five epochs on SST-2.
-On this model, the ASR values for the three triggers are 94.2\% for James Bond, 90.3\% for Natural Language Processing, and 95.3\% for Association for Computational Linguistics, confirming that activation depends on tokenizer consistency rather than model weights.